giffordlabcvr/RABV-GLUE/README.md

 ## Build instructions

-If you have not done so already, install the GLUE software framework by following the installation instructions on the GLUE web site: [http://glue-tools.cvr.gla.ac.uk/#/installation)
+If you have not done so already, install the GLUE software framework by following the [installation instructions](http://glue-tools.cvr.gla.ac.uk/#/installation) on the GLUE web site:

 Start the GLUE command line interpreter, and at the GLUE command prompt, run the 'rabvProject.glue' file as follows:

-`GLUE Version 1.1.107
-Copyright (C) 2015-2020 The University of Glasgow
-This program comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it under certain conditions.
-For details see GNU Affero General Public License v3: http://www.gnu.org/licenses/

-Mode path: /
-GLUE> run file rabvProject.glue`.
+`GLUE> run file rabvProject.glue.`

 ## License